-Password protection is always enabled for access to the AT-S111 Management software.
-This section explains how to create new users names and passwords and how to modify or delete existing users for the web interface.
+Password protection is always enabled for access to the AT-S115 Management software.
+This section explains how to create new user names and passwords and how to modify or delete existing users for the web interface.
 See the following sections:

-- "Add New User Name and Password" on page 36 - "Modify User Name and Password" on page 37 - □ "Delete User Name and Password" on page 38
+- "Add New User Name and Password"

+- "Modify User Name and Password" on page 43

+- "Delete User Name and Password" on page 44